 Arterial roads are the parts of the roadway system that serve as the principal network for through traffic flow.
 The routes connect areas of principal traffic generation and important rural highways entering the city (e.g. Fortune Drive, Columbia Street, Summit Drive)

-Collector roads are the parts of the roadway system that service traffic between major and local roadways (e.g. Dallas Drive, Springhill Drive, Ord Road).
+Collector roads are the parts of the roadway system that service traffic between major and local roadways (e.g. Lethbridge Ave, Springhill Drive, Ord Road).

 Local roads are roadways that are primarily used for direct access to residential, commercial, industrial, or other abutting property (e.g. typical residential roads found in most neighbourhoods).